 Only to a certain degree.

-One of the people who have inspired me for many years is Werner Erhard, despite his many shortcomings.
+One of the people who have inspired me for many years is Werner Erhard, the founder of the est training.

 What did he do?

 He had hundreds of projects at different stages of development.
 Some were just ideas, others were ready to run on their own without much input from him.

 What he did is this: he “injected” some energy, with some action, into each of them, at least a few times a week.

 Tiny actions.
 None taking longer than two minutes of his time.
 A short phone call, an idea jotted down, tiny actions.

 Your mind, your spouse, your emails will suggest actions all the time… OK, some of them even DEMAND actions.

 These demands break up your life into tiny fragments.
 You are now doing someone else’s bidding, you are building their life, and that makes you run around like a chicken without a head… the innate rhythm and design of your day is gone, and you are at best gathering the pieces to live your own life… if any time, any energy is left over.